Neomoorea/obsidian-daynest/README.md

   range) and `- This meeting starts at 09:00` are both ordinary Markdown, not events.
-- An event is treated as **all-day** when its times exactly match your configured *working hours* — there's no hidden metadata marking this, so changing your working hours later can change how an old all-day event is interpreted.
-That trade-off is what keeps the file format free of anything beyond the four syntaxes above.
+- An event is treated as **all-day** when its times exactly match your configured *working hours*.
+There's no hidden metadata marking this, so changing your working hours later can change how an old all-day event is interpreted.

 By default, events and tasks live under `## Events` and `## Tasks` headings (both configurable, and a "single section" mode is available in Settings if